lxlovedy123/Spring2022-CourseMaterials/MUSA650_Syllabus.md

 ### Class

-Monday from 9AM to 12PM
+Monday from 10:15AM to 1:15PM

-Online on Bluejeans (the class and office hours will be online on Bluejeans.
-Online class links will be announced weekly on Piazza and GitHub pages of the class).
+- Jan 12 to Jan 24:  Online on Zoom (Online class links will be announced weekly on Piazza and GitHub pages of the class)
+- After Jan 24:      In person

 This term we will be using Piazza for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
 Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.

-Find our class page at: https://piazza.com/upenn/spring2021/musa650/home
+Find our class page at: https://piazza.com/upenn/spring2022/musa650/home

 ### Contact Info